Oliviapark113/morning_cup_of_javascript/README.md

 ## Description

-A full stack MERN application that caters to the JavaScript enthuiasts who are looking for an all-in-one website.
+A full stack MERN application that caters to the JavaScript enthusiasts who are looking for an all-in-one website.
 Users have access to tech news, coding challenges, and a project inspiration generator.

 <br>